Costco Wholesale Corporation

 Costco recycled over 7.42 million tires in the U.S. in fiscal year 2019.
 While some tires are resold, over 85% are recycled into several different beneficial uses, including tire-derived fuels used primarily in cement kilns; crumb rubber used as an additive for road surfaces or pervious surfaces around roads, sidewalks and pathways; mine reclamation; daily landfill cover; and decorative mulch.

-Costco has established a recycling program for paper in our offices and warehouses to capture paper printed for our everyday operations.
+Costco has established a recycling program for paper in their offices and warehouses to capture paper printed for our everyday operations.
 In fiscal year 2019, they recycled over 5.5 million pounds in the U.S. They continue to move to paperless programs when applicable.

 Recycle to repurpose